Hong Kong, China governments reject UK 'interference' and 'biased' criticism

 The Hong Kong government and China's foreign ministry branch in the city hit back on Friday at a report by Britain criticising Beijing's plans for national security legislation, saying it was "biased" and intervened in internal affairs.
 The British government said the proposed legislation was a clear violation of China's international obligations and a breach of the "one country, two systems" formula that has governed the former British colony since its handover in 1997.

-British Foreign Minister Dominic Raab said a solution to the year-long unrest in the Chinese-ruled city, which has been marked by sometimes violent clashes between protesters and police, must come from Hong Kong, not from Beijing.
+British Foreign Minister Dominic Raab said a solution to the year-long unrest in the Chinese-ruled city, which has been marked by sometimes violent protests, must come from Hong Kong, not from Beijing.
 The Commissioner of China's Ministry of Foreign Affairs in Hong Kong said Britain "seriously trampled on the principles of international law including non-interference in other countries' internal affairs."

-In a typically strongly-worded statement, it told Britain "Hong Kong returned 23 years ago" and that it should stop "distorting facts" as it had no sovereignty or power of supervision over the territory.
-Hong Kong's government said it firmly opposed the "inaccurate and biased remarks."
+STUDENT PROTESTERS Dozens gathered on Friday in the working class district of Mong Kok and in a shopping mall in the Sha Tin district to mark last year's pivotal moments.
+Riot police could be seen nearby.

-Rallies marking last year's pivotal moments are planned for later on Friday.
-Police urged people not to gather, citing illegal assembly laws and coronavirus risks, saying it "will not tolerate any illegal or violent behaviour."
-In Taipei, the capital of democratically-ruled, Chinese-claimed Taiwan, dozens of people rallied in solidarity, chanting "Free Hong Kong.
+"I am worried about national security laws but ... if we lose our faith or we leave Hong Kong, no one will fight for freedom and democracy,” said Moon Chan, 22, who works in sales.
+Earlier on Friday some students formed human chains and there were also small, peaceful lunchtime protests in shopping malls.
+In Taipei, the capital of democratically ruled, Chinese-claimed Taiwan, dozens of people rallied in solidarity, chanting "Free Hong Kong.
 Revolution now."

-A student group and several labour unions postponed this Sunday's vote on whether to hold a wide-scale strike to June 20, citing a storm forecast.
+A student group and several labour unions postponed a vote scheduled for Sunday on whether to hold a wide-scale strike to June 20, citing forecasts for a storm.
 China's Hong Kong Liaison Office, which serves as a platform for Beijing to project its influence in the city, said schools should "immediately discourage" such activity.
 It blamed political groups "with ulterior motives" for "shocking chaos in Hong Kong education."

 Students have played a major role in the protests, culminating in the occupation of a university campus, which led to a weeks-long standoff with the police in some of last year's most violent scenes.
 The liaison office added that "on the issue of cultivating qualified nationals and emphasising national feelings, there is only 'one country' and no 'two systems'."

-The student group responded, saying it would not "concede to bullying."
-Diplomats, lawyers and business leaders fear national security motives will be used to curb academic, media and other freedoms in Hong Kong.
+The student group said it would not "concede to bullying."
+Diplomats, lawyers and business leaders fear national security motives will be used to curb academic, media and other freedoms.

-U.S. Treasury Secretary Steven Mnuchin said on Thursday he was working on measures that could restrict capital flows through the territory.
+U.S. Treasury Secretary Steven Mnuchin said he was working on measures that could restrict capital flows through the territory.